vectordotdev/vector/lib/vrl/DESIGN.md

 - A function must be marked as fallible if it can fail in any way.

-- Design a function with the goal of making it infallible.
+- A function should be designed with the goal of making it infallible.

-- But don't hide fallibility for the sake of persuing the previous rule.
+- A function must not hide fallibility for the sake of pursuing the previous rule.

-- A function implementation can assume it receives the argument type it has defined.
+- A function implementation may assume it receives the argument type it has defined.

 - `parse_*` functions should almost always error when used incorrectly.

+- `get_*` functions should fail when it can't find a single result to return.

 - `to_*` functions must never fail.